 NAWAC's role in animal welfare

-NAWAC gives the Minister responsible for animal welfare advice on:
+NAWAC gives the Government minister responsible for animal welfare advice on:

 - the welfare of animals in New Zealand